Meet us at ShopTalk Europe, Booth L46

 Bottom of Funnel (B0F) or Decision Stage

-At this stage, your content should clear up any doubts, answer lingering questions, and give people the confidence to choose your product.
-The type of content that works best for BoF keywords is feature and landing pages, case studies, and FAQs.
+At this stage, your content should clear up any doubts and give people the confidence to choose your product.
+The types of content that work best for BoF keywords are feature and landing pages, case studies, and FAQs.

 Add Your Main Keywords in Titles

-Your title tags are one of the most important parts of on-page SaaS SEO.
-They show search engines and users what your page is about at a glance.
+Title tags are one of the most essential parts of on-page SaaS SEO.
+They show search engines and users what your page is about and often determine whether your result gets the click.

 Write Engaging Meta Descriptions

-Your meta description should provide a quick summary of your page content and contain a keyword to match the user’s search query.
+Meta description goes right under the title.
+Its main purpose is to give search engines and people a quick summary of your page content.
 You can think of it as your pitch to searchers: “Here’s why you should click this link.”

-You may add some benefits of your product here or show users the value they’ll get if they visit your page.
-Let’s look at some examples from the leading SaaS companies:
+Similar to titles, you need to include your primary keyword in the description.
+You may also add some benefits of your product here or show users the value they’ll get if they visit your page, just like in the example below:

 Write Engaging Meta Descriptions